pkmn/engine/src/lib/gen1/README.md

 ## Details

-The engine's Generation I mechanics code loosely mirrors the structure and naming of the pret decompilation of the Pokémon Red source, though has been simplified (eg. a single method for both sides as opposed to having separate duplicated code for each) and optimized.
+The engine's Generation I mechanics code loosely mirrors the structure and naming of the pret decompilation of the Pokémon Red source, though has been simplified (e.g. a single method for both sides as opposed to having separate duplicated code for each) and optimized.
 Furthermore, the control flow has been modified to handle both the correct Pokémon Red order of operations and Pokémon Showdown's order when in compatibility mode - as such, there are many `if (showdown)` blocks